 - Hochauflösendes Display: Genieße gestochen scharfe Bilder und klare Texte auf einem...

-- Für jede Aufgabe bereit.
-Chromebook-Laptops bieten deine liebsten Google Apps, sorgenfreie...
+- Für jede Aufgabe bereit: Chromebooks bieten deine liebsten Google Apps, sorgenfreie Sicherheit und...